xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Index.rst

 	When creating a new record at the root of your website, choose "Configuration LDAP / SSO".

-The form to edit such a record is split in 7 tabs that we will describe separately in the next few sections
+The form to edit such a record is split in 7 tabs that we will describe separately in the next few sections.

 .. figure:: ../Images/blank-record.png
  	:alt: Edit mask for a record "Configuration LDAP / SSO"